Reka Bread Recipe

 Tools for Scoring

-Use a lame, sharp knife, or kitchen scissors for clean cuts to control expansion.
+Use a lame, sharp paring knife, or kitchen scissors for clean, precise cuts to control expansion and enhance the loaf’s appearance.

 Scoring Patterns

-Try a single slash, leaf pattern, or parallel cuts for aesthetic and functional scoring.
+Try a single diagonal slash, a leaf pattern, or parallel cuts for both aesthetic appeal and proper oven spring in this **Reka bread recipe**.

 Baking Techniques